uBizzy/koseven/system/guide/ko7/helpers.md

 # Helpers

-KO7 comes with many static "helper" functions to make certain tasks easier.
+Koseven comes with many static "helper" functions to make certain tasks easier.

 You can make your own helpers by simply making a class and putting it in the `classes` directory, and you can also extend any helper to modify or add new functions using transparent extension.